Vallum/new_vision/draft.md

 ![image](https://github.com/Vallum/new_vision/assets/30591790/7d021750-babd-437d-a700-523dab2fa1e2)

-The bisons are indifferent about cars.
+The bisons are indifferent of cars.

 Do they know a car?